Additional information on beginning, duration and mode of study

 Submit application to

 The application is an online application via uni-assist.
-Details are provided on the university website: Application Procedure.
+Details are provided on the university webpage: Application Procedure.

-Applicants with a German BSc degree should submit their applications via AlmaWeb.
+Applicants with a German BSc degree submit their applications via AlmaWeb.

 Possibility of finding part-time employment